Alfred I. du Pont: Early years

-Du Pont was born in the Brandywine Valley region of Delaware to which his great-great-grandfather Pierre Samuel du Pont de Nemours had immigrated with his sons after the French Revolution.
-The son of Éleuthère Irénée du Pont II, a partner in the DuPont family gunpowder business, and Charlotte Shepard Henderson, he had two older sisters and two younger brothers.
+Alfred du Pont was born in the Brandywine Valley region of Delaware, where his great-great-grandfather Pierre Samuel du Pont de Nemours had immigrated with his sons after the French Revolution.
+His great grandfather Eleuthère Irénée du Pont had founded E. I. du Pont de Nemours and Company in 1802.
+His grandfather was Alfred V. du Pont.
+The son of Éleuthère Irénée du Pont II, a partner in the family's gunpowder business, and Charlotte Shepard Henderson, Alfred I. du Pont had two older sisters and two younger brothers.
 When du Pont was 13, his mother, who had a history of mental illness, was committed to an asylum following an episode of hysteria.
 Within a week, she died.
 The du Pont children were orphaned a month later when Éleuthère followed, a victim of tuberculosis.

 Du Pont's family intended to separate the children and sell their family home, Swamp Hall, but were persuaded otherwise by the fierce resistance of the children.
 The girls remained in the home, but du Pont was sent to boarding school: first, to the religious Shinn Academy in New Jersey and then, two years later, Phillips Academy at Andover, Massachusetts.
 After graduation, he enrolled in the Massachusetts Institute of Technology, sharing a room with his cousin T. Coleman du Pont.